srbcheema1/srblib/README.md

 - debug - a boolean whose value can be changed in ~/.config/srblib/debug.json
 - on_windows - a boolean with value `True` is running on windows
+- on_ci - a boolean with value `True` is running on CI

 ### Contact / Social Media